 Access and Preservation of Legal Information in US Territories

-Historically, US territories have faced numerous challenges in preserving and providing access to both their foundational and historical legal documents and their current laws.
-In this webinar, Aesha Duval (US Virgin Islands Branch Librarian, US Courts for the Third Circuit), Gina Gutierrez (Head of Library Services, Administrative Office of the Court, Commonwealth of Puerto Rico), and Geraldine Cepeda (Compiler of Laws, Supreme Court of Guam and Executive Director/Librarian of the Guam Law Library) will discuss systemic issues and current experiences in preserving and providing access to their territories’ legal materials.
-Victoria Szymczak (Law Library Director, William S. Richardson School of Law, University of Hawaii) will describe a successful academic partnership at the University of Hawaii Law School that can serve as a model for law libraries in other jurisdictions.
+A webinar on December 9, 2020 focused on access and preservation of legal information in US territories.
+Aesha Duval (US Virgin Islands Branch Librarian, US Courts for the Third Circuit) and Geraldine Cepeda (Compiler of Laws, Supreme Court of Guam and Executive Director/Librarian of the Guam Law Library) discussed systemic issues and current experiences in preserving and providing access to their territories’ legal materials.
+Victoria Szymczak (Law Library Director, William S. Richardson School of Law, University of Hawaii) described a successful academic partnership at the University of Hawaii Law School that can serve as a model for law libraries in other jurisdictions.
+Marcelo Rodríguez (Research and Training Librarian, US Courts for the Second Circuit) coordinated this webinar.

 Traditional Law in a Modern World: Researching Indigenous Peoples’ Law